 - Testing and debugging skills: A web developer continuously gets rid of errors on a website.
 This maintenance and debugging are part of their role, so this skill can be pivotal for a successful career.

 Now, on how to become a web developer in India, below are the few web development skills that you will need to learn and implement.
 Let’s have a look:

-Learn the Basics of HTML and CSS
+Study the Fundamentals of HTML and CSS

 This is the start of your journey.
 You must focus on getting the fundamentals right.
 Having thorough and strong fundamentals gives you the ability to understand different subjects more quickly.